chengwenxi/iris-community/test.md

-**Integration and collaboration of off-chain services and resources with a distributed ledger is key to further advance the adoption of blockchain technology for more real world usage scenarios.**
+**Integration and collaboration of off-chain services and resources with a distributed ledger is key to further advance the adoption of blockchain technology for more real-world use scenarios.**

-* How to reuse the existing blockchain resources: both public chains and consortium chains
+* How to reuse the existing blockchain resources? : both public chains and consortium chains

 It is infeasible to use one public chain addressing all the problems.
-Every day there are different chains going live focusing on one aspect of problem solving such as distributed storage, predict market etc.
+Every day there are different chains going live which focus on one aspect of problem solving such as distributed storage, predict market etc.
 According to the coinmarketcap.com, there are more than 1000 cryptocurrencies currently active on various exchanges.